Artist, blogger, freelance writer. Experiences include art, DIY, gardening, storm-spotting, caregiving, farming, reading, and kid wranglin'.

 Painting Your Own Stone Floor

-If you are like me, a real stone floor may not be in your budget.
-Or maybe you just don't want to start a project that big.
+Do you dream of having beautiful stone floors in your home?
+Having a stone floor is like having a patio indoors—cool, natural, and relaxing.
+But if you're like me, a real stone floor may not be in your budget, or maybe you just don't want to start a project that big.

 - Stone looks clean

 - Neutral colors match any décor

 - A hand-painted floor is something interesting that your friends don't have.

 Okay, that last reason might not be the best reason, but you get the idea.
 So, are you ready for a stone floor?

 Choose the Right Place for Faux Stone Floors

 This is a low-traffic, no-scuff area of my home.
 For areas where there is more foot traffic or furniture is moved often, it might be better to use more durable paints made just for floors.